2016 United States presidential election in Alaska: Analysis

 The state is known for strongly supporting third parties, including Libertarian candidate Gary Johnson in 2012; Alaska was his third-strongest state.
 He ran again as the Libertarian Party's 2016 nominee and appeared on the ballot in Alaska.
 On the day of the election, he garnered 5.88% of the vote, making Alaska his third-strongest state again after New Mexico and North Dakota.
 Johnson's performance was the best for a Libertarian since 1980, and the best third party performance since Ralph Nader in 2000.
 Clinton was able to flip Haines Borough Democratic for the first time since 1992.

-Trump became the first Republican since Ronald Reagan in 1984 to win without Kusilvak Census Area, the first since Reagan in 1980 to won without Nome Census Area, Yukon–Koyukuk Census Area, Northwest Arctic Borough, and Dillingham Census Area, the first since Richard Nixon in 1972 to win without North Slope Borough, and the first ever to win without Aleutians West Census Area, Haines Borough, and Lake and Peninsula Borough.
+Trump became the first Republican since Ronald Reagan in 1984 to win without Kusilvak Census Area, the first since Reagan in 1980 to win without Nome Census Area, Yukon–Koyukuk Census Area, Northwest Arctic Borough, and Dillingham Census Area, the first since Richard Nixon in 1972 to win without North Slope Borough, and the first ever to win without Aleutians West Census Area, Haines Borough, and Lake and Peninsula Borough.